-Actions are enabled if preceded with a "+", and disabled if preceded with a "-".
 Actions are invoked by enclosing the action name in curly braces (e.g. {+some_action}), followed by a list of URLs (or patterns that match URLs) to which the action applies.
 There are three classes of actions:

 • Boolean, i.e the action can only be "on" or "off".
 Examples: